-In a number of rivers the CL will be achieved by the contributions of both 1SW (grilse) and MSW (spring fish).
+In a number of rivers the CL will be achieved by the contributions of both 1SW (grilse) and MSW (multi-sea-winter) fish.
 There is conservation of biodiversity and fisheries development value in identifying and protecting both life history types.
 It is important for fisheries management to be able to determine how much of the CL is likely to be met by either MSW or 1SW fish and to regulate fisheries for both components separately.
 More information is required on the proportions of each component of the stock being exploited and the timing of their entry into estuaries and freshwater.
-Advice has been provided on 1SW and MSW separately where a significant early run component has been identified and can be managed separately on the assumption that all fish counted or caught before 31st May are considered to be MSW fish (except for the Slaney where in-season data are available on proportions of 1SW and MSW salmon).
+Advice has been provided on 1SW and MSW separately where a significant early run component has been identified and can be managed separately on the assumption that all fish counted or caught before 31st May are considered to be MSW fish (except for the Slaney where data are available on the typical proportions of 1SW and MSW salmon encountered through the run).

-4 Overview of status of stocks and precautionary catch advice for 2022
+4 Overview of status of stocks and precautionary catch advice for 2023

-Although new CLs were applied in 2013 and the basis for the risk assessment was modified, few changes applied to the actual catch advice procedure for the 2022 season.
-The present system of updating catch data from the previous year to reflect official logbook returns was maintained (unless indicated otherwise by local inspectors), while the catch data for the most recent year was based on local inspectors estimates.
-Data from fish counters were updated for the previous year to include October to December values if available, while provisional counts for the current year were based on estimates to the end of September.
-Values for October to December were extrapolated from the mean of the previous five years where appropriate.
+Although new CLs were applied in 2013 and the basis for the risk assessment was modified, few changes applied to the actual catch advice procedure for the 2023 season.
+The present system of updating catch data from the previous year to reflect official logbook returns was maintained (unless indicated otherwise by local Fisheries Inspectors), while the catch data for the most recent year was based on local Fisheries Inspectors estimates.
+Data from fish counters and traps were updated for the previous year to include October to December values if available, while provisional counts for the current year were compiled to the end of September.
+In addition, respective counter values for October to December in the current year were extrapolated from the mean of the previous five years where appropriate.
 Any further information received, which indicated changes to previous catch or counter estimates, were incorporated where indicated by IFI.